okanbulut/eirm/README.md

 ### Example 1: Rasch model

 The Rasch model (i.e., a fully descriptive model) can be estimated using `eirm`.
-The following example shows how to estimate item *easines* parameters for the items in the verbal aggression data set (see `?VerbAgg` for further details).
-A preview of the data set is shown below:
+The following example shows how to estimate Rasch item parameters for the verbal aggression data set (see `?VerbAgg` for further details).
+A preview of the `VerbAgg` data set is shown below:

 ```R
 data("VerbAgg")